Hachimaki/HearthBuilder/HearthDB/README.md

 ## Running the code

 1. Install requirements: `pip install -r requirements.txt`
+2. Generate models: `python Create_Models.py
+`
+## Generate Information about dataset

-2. Generate statistics: `python cardcounter.py`
+1. Generate statistics: `python cardcounter.py`
-3. Generate vectors: `python vectors.py`
+2. Generate vectors: `python vectors.py`
-4. Generate models: `python Create_Models.py`

 Using the popularity graph generator requires special steps for matplotlib which are not covered here.
 Use at your own discretion.